johnciavarella/splunk-data-dictionary/README.md

+# Splunk Data Dictionary
-# App for introspection on Splunk data ingest/data ingested.
+App for introspection on Splunk data ingest/data ingested.
-# Also useful for new users
+Also useful for new users